 BT Infinity broadband is superfast.
 But what's more it's a superfast service from one of the biggest broadband providers around, who have a reputation for high quality customer care and great add-on services.

-That means 24/7 telephone support, and optional extras like TV, online storage, and free public wi-fi.
+That means 24/7 telephone support, and optional extras like Youview TV, online cloud storage, and free public wi-fi.

-The deals compare fairly well with Virgin Media and with the ISPs who offer a resold Infinity service.
-And while other providers, including Plusnet (reviewed here) offer seemingly similar deals at lower prices than BT, they tend to come without quite so many perks.
+The deals compare fairly well with Virgin Media, and while other providers, including Plusnet and TalkTalk offer seemingly similar deals at lower prices than BT, they tend to come without quite so many perks.